Prime-Holding/widget_toolkit/packages/widget_toolkit_otp/README.md

 ValidityWidget displays how long will be valid lately sent to the user code.
 This widget can not be used outside the SmsCodeBloc and its content might be fully recreated using its builder.

-### SmsCodeWidget
+### SmsCodeProvider

-SmsCodeWidget is user friendly way to provide all dependencies for the implemented business logic and, in the same step, arrange the page content depending on bloc's states and events.
+SmsCodeProvider is user friendly way to provide all dependencies for the implemented business logic and, in the same step, arrange the page content depending on bloc's states and events.

 ## How to use